 What will the first weeks of my PhD look like?

-When offered a place, it may be for a specific project, but, more likely, you will have an offer to choose your project once here.
-You will have meetings with any of the supervisors you are interested in working with in the first week.
+When offered a place, it may be for a specific project but you may also receive an offer to choose your project once here.
+In that case, you will have meetings with any of the supervisors you are interested in working with in the first week.
 We usually start by having a meeting with each student, and then the student decides if they want another meeting and so on.
-We do our best then to make sure everyone gets their preferred project, but we ask you to list a couple just in case.
+We do our best then to make sure everyone gets their preferred project, but we also ask that you approach studying for a PhD with an open mind, and do not automatically go along the route that your dissertation has taken you.

 I am applying as an international student.
 What do I need to know?